Pench National Park.

 About Pench National Park.

-Pench Tiger Reserve, a lush teak forest spanning Madhya Pradesh and Maharashtra, takes its name from the Pench River that bisects it.
-While the reserve gained significant attention with the rise of wildlife tourism in 2002, its fame predates this era.
-Rudyard Kipling found inspiration in its wilderness, immortalizing it as the setting for his beloved “Jungle Book.”
-Even today, the reserve resonates with the echoes of Sher Khan and Baloo, bringing this classic tale to life.
+Pench Tiger Reserve, a lush teak forest spanning the states of Madhya Pradesh and Maharashtra, is named after the Pench River that winds through its core.
+Although it gained widespread recognition with the rise of wildlife tourism in 2002, its legacy stretches back much further—Rudyard Kipling famously drew inspiration from its wilderness to create the vivid setting of The Jungle Book.
+Even today, echoes of characters like Sher Khan and Baloo seem to linger in its storied woods.

 Popular fauna at Pench National Park.